Nuovalo/website/_pages/moderntontines.md

      - label: "FAQ"
        url: "/tontines-faq/"

+feature_row:
+ - image_path: /assets/images/service.png
+   alt: #"Bits and Bolts"
+   title: "For Individuals"
+   excerpt: "Fair and flexible retirement pools at low cost"
+   url: "/tontines-individuals/"
+   btn_class: "btn--primary"
+   btn_label: "Benefits for Individuals"
+ - image_path: /assets/images/service.png
+   alt: #"P2P Pension Fund"
+   title: "For Institutions"
+   excerpt: "Fully funded lifetime pensions"
+   url: /tontines-institutions/"
+   btn_class: "btn--primary"
+   btn_label: "Benefits for Institutions"
+ - image_path: /assets/images/service.png
+   alt: #"P2P Pension Fund"
+   title: "Frequently asked questions"
+   excerpt: "Usual questions about Modern Tontines"
+   url: "/tontines-faq/"
+   btn_class: "btn--primary"
+   btn_label: "FAQs"

 ---

+{% include feature_row id="feature_row" %}

 # Introduction
->“The Tontine is perhaps the most discredited financial instrument in history” - Edward Chancellor
+>“The Tontine is perhaps the most discredited financial instrument in history” - Edward Chancellor, The Spectator, Vol. 286, No. 9007, 24 March 2001.

+We stand ready to fix that.

 ## The global retirement challenge
-> Retirement Decumulation is the "nastiest, hardest, problem in finance" - William Sharpe
+> Retirement Decumulation is the "nastiest, hardest, problem in finance" - Nobel laureate [William Sharpe](https://www.bloomberg.com/opinion/articles/2017-06-05/tackling-the-nastiest-hardest-problem-in-finance)

  Indeed, this may well be true… at least for those who try to manage longevity risk on their own.
 But by pooling their risk with others, people can greatly diversify and reduce this risk.
 In fact, risk pooling is so effective that it can facilitate the virtual assurance of lifetime income for everyone.
 Not only that, but it also allows individuals to achieve significantly higher levels of retirement income.
 {: .text-justify}